SAP/ui5-tooling/docs/pages/ESSupport.md

 #### Template Literal in XMLComposite Declaration

-The **XMLComposite** control is deprecated since UI5 Version 1.88.
+The **XMLComposite** control is deprecated since version UI5 1.88.
 Nevertheless UI5 Tooling will attempt to analyze the declaration of any such controls in a project.

 Declaring an **XMLComposite** control using a **Template Literal** with one or more expressions in the name, is not supported.